 Seriously, is there any more devoted husband then Donnie?
-He hides murders, berries bodies, sell drugs, takes on the mob an god knows what for his beloved wife Alison during the shows five seasons.
+He hides murders, buries bodies, sells drugs, takes on the mob and god knows what for his beloved wife Alison during the shows five seasons.

 Yes, Donnie was once her ”handler”, but after that was revealed no man has so tirelessly supported, encouraged, reassured and also made a fool out of himself for his snoopy, driven and uptight wife as he has.

 1. Joel, Santa Clarita Diet

 What do you do when your beloved wife goes through a change and suddenly feels much more alive, loses all filters and can only feed on human meat?

 Never have I seen a husband so eagerly get out of his own way to support and adjust to his wife’s new way of living.
 Joel struggles industriously to find the balance between what he is prepared to do and what not at the same time as he feels more and more inadequate and lost.

 But he continues to stretch his bounds of what he finds acceptable just to ensure the marriage with the woman he loves will work.
 He wants nothing but to continue his support for her, even if murdering for food is not something he ever will get completely comfortable with.